build-on-aws/content/posts/streamlining-database-migration-the-secrets-to-effortlessly-moving-your-data-across-platforms/index.md

 * Identify the most frequently executed queries against these tables.
 * Review the indexes that were present in the original database and compare them to the queries that are being executed in the new database.
 If there are any queries that are not being optimized by the current indexes, consider adding additional indexes to improve performance.
 * Keep in mind that adding too many indexes can also negatively impact performance, so it is important to strike a balance between having enough indexes to optimize queries and not having too many indexes that can slow down the database.
 This is because, index management is also an overhead for database engines.
-* After adding new indexes, it is important to monitor the database's performance to ensure that the changes are having the desired effect.
+* After adding new indexes, evaluating the database's performance is essential to ensure the desired impact and effectiveness of the changes.
 If performance is not improving, consider revising the index strategy or consulting with a database expert to identify other potential performance issues.

-If the database is hosted as a managed service on AWS, you can also reach out to AWS Premium Support for assistance.
+After migration, it becomes particularly important to monitor the database's performance because the new environment may have different characteristics or workload patterns compared to the previous one.
+This necessitates thorough performance monitoring to ensure that the added indexes are effectively improving query execution and response times.
+By closely tracking performance metrics, any issues that arise can be promptly addressed, including the need to revise the index strategy or seek guidance from a database expert.
+In cases where the database is hosted as a managed service on AWS, reaching out to AWS Premium Support can provide valuable assistance in optimizing performance post-migration.

-### DMS Schema Conversion
+## DMS Schema Conversion
 Database objects such as indexes and constraints are a few examples of structures that store and organize data in a database.
 There are various other database objects like views, stored procedures and triggers that may also need to be migrated.
 It can be challenging to manually analyze and migrate all of these database objects.
 To simplify the process, AWS DMS Schema Conversion can be used.
 DMS Schema Conversion automates the conversion of database schemas and code objects to a format compatible with the target database, allowing for easier and more efficient migration.
 This flexibility enables not only homogeneous migrations but also heterogeneous migrations.
+Homogeneous migration refers to moving data and applications between similar database systems.
+For example, migrating data from one Oracle database to another Oracle database would be considered a homogeneous migration.
+While heterogeneous migration involves transferring them between different database systems.
+For example, migrating data from an Oracle database to a Microsoft SQL Server database would be classified as a heterogeneous migration.

 To convert your database schema using AWS DMS Schema Conversion, the following steps can be taken:
 1. Setting up transformation rules: Before converting your database, it's essential to set up transformation rules that will change the names of your database objects during conversion.
 This will ensure that the converted objects are named correctly and consistently in the target database.